 family and friends*

-*For family and friends, prayer requests will be kept on the list for four weeks.
-After four weeks, please complete another card.
+*For family and friends, prayer requests will be kept on the list for 4 weeks.
+After 4 weeks, please complete another card.
+Thank you.

 This Week at Trinity